TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 ![Visual of Validating Admission Webhook flow](/img/request-flow-with-validating-admission-webhook.png)

 ---

+## How Does This All Tie Into Policy Enforcement in Kubernetes
+Admission controllers and admission webhooks are fundamental to policy enforcement in Kubernetes.
+They are the enforcement points within the Kubernetes API request lifecycle where policies can be implemented and applied.

+Policy enforcement in Kubernetes is about ensuring that the cluster and its resources are managed and used according to defined rules and best practices.
+These policies cover various aspects, including:
+- Security: ensuring that workloads and configurations adhere to security standards (e.g., preventing privileged containers, enforcing network policies, requiring security contexts).
+- Resource Management: Controlling resource consumption, setting limits and quotas, and ensuring fair resource sharing (e.g., enforcing resource requests and limits).
+- Operational Best Practices: Enforcing organizational standards, naming conventions, required labels/annotations, and other operational rules (e.g., mandating specific annotations for cost tracking, requiring team labels).

+Admission webhooks are what are used to enforce these policies that have been laid out.
+In this case, they make sure the requests being sent to the API server conform to the policy that has been set—either via mutating them and/or validating them.

+A great advantage of admission webhooks are that, they can be used to define custom policies that match the user's or organization's needs.

+PS: Your favourite policy enforcer in Kubernetes, eg. GateKeeper, is an admission webhook in disguise.

+---

 > Now the hard part is over.
 We will now go through deploying our webhook service to a Kubernetes cluster and testing if the Admission Controllers and webhooks work the way we set them up.